 Each half of the front of the house is a mirror reflection of the other.
 Matching bay windows flank the front door with identical arched windows above them.
 A pair of square columns supporting the front portico and two matching brick chimneys complete the balanced look of the house.

-This 12-room, 3,955 square foot house has 10-foot ceilings on the second story and 11-foot ceilings at the first floor.
+This 12-room, 3,955 square foot house has 10-foot ceilings on the second story and 11-foot ceilings on the first floor.

 Four ornate marble fireplaces adorn the four main rooms on the first floor.
-These include the formal parlor, the library parlor, the family parlor, and the men's smoking parlor, which has the only black marble fireplace in the house.
+These include the formal parlor, the family parlor, the music room, and the library, which has the only black marble fireplace in the house.
 The present fireplaces are reproductions in the same style as the Rengstorff House originals.
 A large dining room, kitchen and wraparound porch complete the downstairs.

-The second story had four family bedrooms, a sewing room and servants quarters, used today for Shoreline staff offices.
+The second story had four family bedrooms, a sewing room, and servants quarters, all used today for Shoreline staff offices.